 The area of jurisdiction falling under the Frances Baard District Municipality includes the four local municipalities of Dikgatlong, Magareng, Phokwane and Sol Plaatje.
 The city of Kimberley, which is the seat of the District Municipality and of the Northern Cape legislature, is located in Sol Plaatje Municipality, the largest of the four.

-The Vaal, Harts and Orange rivers run through the District.
+The Vaal and Harts Rivers run through the district.

 Learn more about each region: